replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

 - Fixes a bug that caused cross-cluster restores to fail in some situations.
-- Fixes an issue where Contour and Envoy were requesting too much CPU, causing other pods to not get scheduled in 4 CPU single node installations.
+- Fixes an issue where Contour and Envoy requested too much CPU, causing other pods to not get scheduled in 4 CPU single node installations.
 - Fixes a bug where persistent volume migrations sometimes failed due to a nil pointer dereference.
 - Fixes a bug where the migration from Rook's object store to MinIO would fail after failing to get the logs of the sync-object-store pod.
-- Increases the timeout while waiting for kotsadm deployment to start in order to improve success rate when migrating from rook to longhorn.
+- Increases the timeout while waiting for the kotsadm deployment to start, in order to improve the success rate when migrating from Rook to Longhorn.

 ## Release v2022.04.04-0